andersbc/limesurvey-docker/README.md

     image: acspri/limesurvey:4.1.7

 ```
 Check out https://hub.docker.com/r/acspri/limesurvey/ for the available tags (= ls versions).
-With no tag specified, e.g. `image: acspri/limesurvey`, the latest stable version of LS that the image contains is pulled.
+With no tag specified, e.g. `image: acspri/limesurvey`, the latest stable version of LS is pulled.

 Save `docker-compose.yml` and you are ready to fire it up.